The Power of Behavioural Rewards in Dog Training

 - 5 min read

 Treats offer immediate gratification.
-Whether training a pet or encouraging a child, giving a treat after a desired action creates a clear link between behaviour and reward.
-This is a form of positive reinforcement, where something pleasant follows an action, increasing the chance it will happen again.
+Whether training a dog or encouraging a child, giving a treat after a desired action creates a clear link between behaviour and reward.
+This is a form of positive reinforcement.
+Something pleasant follows an action, increasing the chance it will happen again.

 Treats are simple and measurable.
-You can control the size, timing, and frequency of treats, making them easy to use consistently.
+You can control their size, timing, and frequency.
+This makes them easy to use consistently.
 For example, a dog trainer might give a small piece of food every time the dog sits on cue.
 This clear cause-and-effect helps the learner understand what is expected.
-If you where to use the power of play for a reward it may take a little longer to achieve a solid foundation because the delivery and whole experience takes longer, but each dog learns differently.
+If you were to use the power of play as a reward, it may take longer to achieve a solid foundation because the delivery and whole experience takes longer.
+However, each dog learns differently.

 The Value of Behaviour as Its Own Reward